 Nutrition is interwoven into our mental and physical wellbeing, but food is also privilage.
 Here are a few thoughts that I have about food, nutrition and mental wellbeing.
 My views have evolved considerably over the past year or so, and this post has been updated to reflect my new beliefs.
-I really enjoy following @drjoshuawoolrich on Instagram for his #nutribollocks content, and he’s very credible.
-I highly reccomend you take a look if this is an area you’re interested in.
+I really enjoy following @drjoshuawoolrich on Instagram for his #nutribollocks content, and he’s very credible; I highly reccomend you take a look at his content if this is an area you’re interested in.

 - Food is about so much more than just nutrition.
 A certain biscuit might remind you of your grandmother, for example.
 We all have emotional connections to food, in one way or another.

-- I’d love to be able to buy all of our produce from local farmers someday, but this is expensive.
-It’s fantastic for the environment and local economy.
+- I’d love to be able to buy all of our produce from local farmers someday, because it’s fantastic for the environment and local economy.
 This is expensive though, so we’ll just do what we can, when we can.

 - Have you heard of the dirty dozen?
 I used to find this list really informative and helpful.
 It helped me plan my shoping and make the most of my budget while also buying what organic produce that I thought I needed to, but I’ve since heard it discredited.
 To be honest, I’m still undecided about this.
 I’m mentioning it now because others might be in the same place I am, still weighing up the evidence.
 If this (the dirty dozen list) is new information to you, please do your own research!